andrewmartin5/andrewmartin5/README.md

 # :wave: Hi Everyone!

-My name is Andrew Martin (@andrewmartin5), and I am a freshman studying Computer Science at the University of New Hampshire.
+My name is Andrew Martin (@andrewmartin5), and I am a sophomore studying Computer Science at the University of New Hampshire.
 You can find me here:

 <a href="mailto:andrewmlefty5@gmail.com"><img src="https://img.shields.io/badge/Email-andrewmlefty5@gmail.com-informational?style=flat&logo=mail.ru&logoColor=1DA1F2&color=blue"/></a>